mendix/docs-site-test/content/en/docs/developerportal/deploy/sap-cloud-platform.md

 1. Click the ellipsis (**...**) next to the service you want to unbind in the **Bound Services** section.
 2. Select one of the following:
-    * **Unbind Service** – unbind the service instance and move it to the **Services To Be Bound** section — the service will be bound next time your app is restarted
+    * **Unbind Service** – unbind the service instance and move it to the **Services To Be Bound** section — the service will be bound again next time your app is restarted
     * **Delete Service** – unbind the service instance from the application and delete the service instance from your environment

     ![](/attachments/developerportal/deploy/sap-cloud-platform/service-unbind.png)